Accessible Web Content and Digital Documents Checklist

 • Design:

-• Use simple designs that render on both computer screens and phones.
+• Use simple designs that render on both computer screens and phones, and different browser window widths (responsive design).

 • Avoid using tables for visual layout.
 Tables are best for data sets.